Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

 Build CNN Base Model

 A Sequential() function is the easiest way to build a model in Keras.
-It allows you to build a model layer by layer.
+It lets us build a model layer by layer.
 Each layer has weights that correspond to the layer the follows it.
 We use the add() function to add layers to our model.

-A 2D convolution layer means that the input of the convolution operation is three-dimensional, for example, a color image that has a value for each pixel across three layers: red, blue and green.
-However, it is called a 2D convolution because the movement of the filter across the image happens in two dimensions.
+A 2D convolution layer takes a three-dimensional input, for example a color image with a red, blue, and green value at each pixel.
+We still call it a 2D convolution because the filter moves across the image in two dimensions.

 To stop problem of shrinkage of data we use concept called Padding.